Limited Time 10% Off Everything on Website + Free Shipping Sale! – Use code : get10%off

-On any given day, the phone will ring here in the shop as it so often does.
-One of us will pick up, and on the other end we’ll hear a phrase we’re very familiar with: “My Eisenglass needs to be replaced.”
+On any given day, the phone will ring here in the shop as it often does.
+One of us will pick up, and on the other end, we’ll hear a phrase we’re very familiar with: “My Eisenglass needs to be replaced.”

-The first thing that pops into my head is usually, “I would think so, seeing as how Eisenglass has been out of business for over 40 years!”
-That’s when I start wondering how a household name like that is no longer in business.
+The first thing that pops into my head is, “I would think so, seeing as how Eisenglass has been out of business for over 40 years!”
+That’s when I started wondering how a household name like that is no longer in business.
 Ninety percent of the people I talk to ask for it by name.
 Then I bring myself back to the problem at hand.
 What kind of enclosure does this customer want?
 What do they need?
 What do they expect?
-What kind of budget are they working with?
+What type of budget are they working with?
 What kind of quality and customer service do they expect?
 All of those things factor in to choosing what type of glass they need.

-In our shop, we use two types of glass for windows-one is hard and the other is soft.
-Both have different manufacturers, quality and performance expectations but both also have benefits for doing the job.
+In our shop, we use two types of glass for windows-one is complex and the other is soft.
+Both have different manufacturers, quality, and performance expectations, but both also have benefits for doing the job.

 The most common here in Utah is soft, reliable vinyl.
-For that, we like to use 30g double-polished clear vinyl or 30g Strataglass.
+We use 30g double-polished clear vinyl or 30g Strataglass.
 Cost and quality are vastly different.

 Double-Polished Clear Rolled Vinyl

-My best guess is that this is what is used on about 70-80% of boats coming in with factory enclosures and is what most fabricators used.
+My best guess is that this is used on about 70-80% of boats coming in with factory enclosures and is what most fabricators use.
 It’s softer and will roll up easier than Strataglass, but it does have some minor imperfections that lead to less visibility.
 It also scratches fairly easily.
-Depending on usage and UV exposure, it lasts somewhere between 5-10 years but in some cases a little bit longer.
+Depending on usage and UV exposure, it lasts between 5-10 years but sometimes slightly longer.

 Strataglass

 Strataglass is the premier marine vinyl that’s press-polished and scratch-resistant.
-It has a protective coat that helps lock in the plasticizer that keeps the vinyl from turning yellow and becoming brittle.
+It has a protective coat that helps lock in the plasticizer, keeping the vinyl from turning yellow and becoming brittle.
 It has a glass-like clarity with much better visibility and blocks 88% of harmful UV light.
 It’s more expensive but worth the extra money since it can last up to 12 years, depending on usage and exposure.

 The other clear option for your enclosure is a rigid window.
-This option is by far the nicest, has the highest clarity, best visibility, and cleanest finish.
+This option is the nicest and has the highest clarity, visibility, and cleanest finish.
 The major disadvantages to ridged windows are storage and cost.
-If you like to take your enclosure down every time you’re on your boat or roll up most of the windows, this is probably not the best option for you.
-When working with ridged windows there are two material options and both offer a variety of unique qualities.
+If you like to take your enclosure down every time you’re on your boat or roll up most of the windows, this is probably not the best option.
+When working with ridged windows, there are two material options, and both offer a variety of unique qualities.

 Polycarbonate

-This is the most common material used for ridged window application and can either be sewn or bonded in.
-It is shatter-proof and has a scratch-resistant coating on it, but that coating is not perfect.
+This is the most common material for ridged window applications and can be sewn or bonded.
+It is shatter-proof and has a scratch-resistant coating, but it is not perfect.
 If it does get scratched, it CAN NOT be buffed out.
 Polycarbonate has UV-blocking qualities but has been known to yellow a bit over time.
-However, this has only been happening with a small percentage of installations and we haven’t seen it on jobs we’ve done.
-Since this is something that can happen, we recommend window covers for when the boat is not in use.
-Life expectancy on polycarbonate is somewhere between 5 and 12 years depending on usage.
+However, this has only been happening with a small percentage of installations, and we haven’t seen it in our jobs.
+Since this can happen, we recommend window covers for when the boat is not in use.
+Life expectancy on polycarbonate is somewhere between 5 and 12 years, depending on usage.

 High-Impact Acrylic

-Modified high-impact acrylic is a specially formulated, flexible plastic that is over ten times more break-resistant than regular acrylic.
-It offers UV resistance without a special coating and although it’s not as scratch-resistant as coated polycarbonate, minor scratches can be polished out of the glass.
+Modified high-impact acrylic is a specially formulated, flexible plastic over ten times more break-resistant than regular acrylic.
+It offers UV resistance without a special coating, and although it’s not as scratch-resistant as coated polycarbonate, minor scratches can be removed from the glass.
 It’s unable to be sewn and must be bonded.
 Since sewing isn’t an option, it’s not used on nearly as many boats, but we haven’t seen any issues with yellowing or crazing.
-Window covers would still be recommended to prolong life, however.
+However, window covers are still recommended to prolong its life.